Tooth Extraction

 Before Extraction, How to prepare?

-Consultation with your dentist or oral surgeon, make an appointment to discuss the need for tooth extraction.
+Consultation with your dentist or oral surgeon, make an appointment to discuss the needs.
 They will inspect your teeth and may take X-rays to determine the best route to extraction.

 Medical history review, give your dentist a full medical history, including any medications you are presently taking, allergies and previous operations.
 It is critical to advise your dentist about any medical disorders you have, like as diabetes or heart problems, because they may affect the extraction surgery and aftercare.